jspaezp/sctree/README.md

-Sometimes one might think that the proposed strategy is too complicated or not implementable in the experimental settings, in order to add constrians to the fit one can give additional arguments that will be passed to `partykit::ctree_control`, such as `maxdepth = 2` (maximum 2 questions per cell)
+Sometimes one might think that the proposed strategy is too complicated or not implementable in the experimental settings, in order to add constraints to the fit one can give additional arguments that will be passed to `partykit::ctree_control`, such as `maxdepth = 2` (maximum 2 questions per cell)